1j01/delayed-casualty/IDEAS.md

 ## Movement

-It's supposed to be slower paced than Lethal League.

-You'll stick to walls for wall jumps, and automatically kick off of a wall after some time, but you can control how (and probably do it earlier) by with the movement keys:

-* press away from the wall to do a long jump,
-* up to do a high jump (still kicking away a bit),
-* up and away to jump up and away more,
-* and down to fall downwards,
-* the default being to kick off and go downwards at an angle.

 * Input
 	* A library for (especially multiplayer) gamepad and keyboard(/+mouse) assignment and remapping, including UI
 		* Mobile controls